hongbo-miao/ignite-lab/angular.md

 > **Did You Know:** You can also run 'office-toolbox' without passing in arguments, and you will be prompted as shown in the image below.
 ![Sideload](./img/office-toolbox-sideload.png)

 Your add-in should open in Excel.
-Click the 'Show Taskpane' button on the 'Home' tab to open your taskpane and color the page!
+Click the 'Show Taskpane' button on the 'Home' tab to open your taskpane!

 ![Final Result]()